by Diane Talbert

 In clinical trials, yes, there are risks (I can attest to that).
 However, clinical trials are overall very safe because they are carefully regulated by the government.
 Companies enlist scientists who test the safety and side effects of medications or find new ways to diagnose diseases or find more effective ways to use drugs.
 Any new treatment for cancers or other illnesses go through the process of a clinical trial.

-I have told you about the importance of clinical trials but what about the benefits?
 People who sign up for clinical trials may have access to quality healthcare during the trials.
 In some cases care continues for a period of time afterwards.
 Participating in a trial is a great opportunity to take charge of your health and to have regular heath check-ups.
 A medical team will monitor you closely during the clinical trial you are in.
 In most cases you get access to medications that many people can’t afford or otherwise are not on the market yet.

 The level of care and the access to new drugs is very important to us with psoriasis.
 Medication for this disease has always been very expensive and if you decide to get on any biologic than you know they are out of most people’s price range.